Weavering hedge fund CEO "lied" to investors

 Last week Anderson told the court that Peterson had "manipulated" the fund's performance from 2003 -- a claim Peterson denies.

-The case comes a little over a month after the SFO dropped its two-and-a-half-year probe, saying there wasn't "a reasonable prospect of conviction".
+The case comes a little over a month after the SFO dropped its two-and-a-half-year probe, saying there wasn't "a reasonable prospect of conviction." [nL5E7K82VG]

 The High Court case continues.